xbeat/Machine-Learning/README.md

 Method chaining is a programming technique that allows multiple method calls to be chained together in a single statement.
 This approach can lead to more concise and readable code, especially when performing a series of operations on an object.

+## Python Object-Oriented Programming Properties and Attributes

+Understanding Python Class Attributes

+Class attributes in Python belong to the class itself, shared across all instances, providing memory efficiency and serving as a powerful tool for maintaining state across multiple objects of the same class.
+They differ fundamentally from instance attributes in both scope and lifetime.

 ## Tropical Algebra for Dynamic Systems in Python

 Introduction to Tropical Algebra